 A sore throat or modest ear aches, or a odd pressure in your ears.

-You feel like something is stuck at the back of your throat and won't come out.
+You feel like some thing is stuck at the back of your throat and won't come out.

-Helpful Tonsilloliths Laser Resurfacing Information:
+Interesting Tonsilloliths Laser Resurfacing Information:

-General tactics and practices for getting rid of tonsil stones:
+Prevalent tactics and practices for getting rid of tonsil stones: